tilt-dev/tilt-extensions/restart_process/README.md

       base_suffix: suffix for naming the base image, applied as {ref}{base_suffix}
       restart_file: file that Tilt will update during a live_update to signal the entrypoint to rerun **kwargs: will be passed to the underlying `docker_build` call
     """

+def custom_build_with_restart(ref: str, command: str, deps: List[str], entrypoint,

+    entrypoint: Union[str, List[str]],
+    live_update: List[LiveUpdateStep],
+    base_suffix: str = '-base',
+    restart_file: str = '/.restart-proc',
+    , **kwargs
+):
+    """
+     Args:
+      ref: name for this image (e.g. 'myproj/backend' or 'myregistry/myproj/backend'); as the parameter of the same name in custom_build
+      command: build command for building your image
+      deps: source dependencies of the custom build
+      entrypoint: the command to be (re-)executed when the container starts or when a live_update is run
+      live_update: set of steps for updating a running container; as the parameter of the same name in custom_build
+      base_suffix: suffix for naming the base image, applied as {ref}{base_suffix}
+      restart_file: file that Tilt will update during a live_update to signal the entrypoint to rerun **kwargs: will be passed to the underlying `custom_build` call
+    """
 ```